Juggling being a full time working parent is not easy.

 We have no family living close by.
 Adam has to travel for his work.
 There have also been days when I have had to travel for work.
 On these days it would take one of us a minimum of an hour to get to her.
 Do you know how much that fills me with worry and anxiety.
 What if she needed us and we couldn’t get to her?

-These comments made by non parents can be so belittling and damaging.
+There are so many comments made by non parents that are os belittling and damaging.
 Us parents have enough on our hands without having to defend our every move.

 Being a parent is unpredicatble